docker-hy/docker-hy.github.io/docs/part-1/section-3.md

 Let us now get back to [Exercise 1.4](/part-1/section-2#exercise-14).

-Create a new file on your local machine and append the script we used previously into that file:
+Create a new file `script.sh` on your local machine with the following contents:

 ```bash
 while true